das6ng/DBDesigningTask/README.md

 # DBDesigingTask
-Database Designing Task.
+Database Designing Homework.
 NO FURTHER UASGE!

 Architecture:
 <a href="https://python.org">Python</a>+<a href="https://www.mysql.com">MySQL</a> <a href="https://github.com/PyMySQL/PyMySQL/">PyMySQL</a>